National System for Incident Reporting – Radiation Treatment

 The success of NSIR-RT depends on its utility within local radiation treatment programs.
 During beta testing, CPQR and CIHI facilitated local awareness and utilization of NSIR-RT through regular education sessions and program update communique.
 Check out our latest NSIR-RT Update, and sign up to receive email updates so you don’t miss the latest developments!

-CPQR is excited to be offering its new online incident learning course, in partnership with CIHI and the Accelerated Education Program (AEP) at the University Health Network.
-This web-based 7-week course will teach attendees how to effectively investigate local incident using the Canadian Patient Safety Institute (CPSI) guidelines, identify trends through local and pan-Canadian incident analysis and inform programmatic change with the aim of improving overall patient care and outcomes.
-Check out the course outline for more information.
+CPQR is excited to be offering the second session of the incident learning course in partnership with CIHI and the Accelerated Education Program (AEP) at the University Health Network.
+This web-based 7-week course will teach attendees how to effectively investigate local incidents using the Canadian Patient Safety Institute (CPSI) guidelines, identify trends through local and pan-Canadian incident analysis and inform programmatic change with the aim of improving overall patient care and outcomes Check out the course outline for more information.

 Where are we going next?